mailpile/Mailpile/packages/windows-wix/README.md

 ```

-The cache.py utility is helpful for constructing and/or manipulating resources
+The `provide/cache.py` utility is helpful for constructing and/or manipulating
-files.
-Note that resources can only be single files.
+resources files.
+See help for the utility for more info.
+Note that resources
+can only be single files.

 Internally the build system uses dependency names to interact with resources.
 As long as the rest of the build steps are uneffected, it's possible to change